 Figure 1.
 Roughness values at different surfaces on a femoral hip stem and fixation plate.

 Staphylococcus aureus SAP231 attachment to various implants after three-day incubation was observed via SEM and IVIS imaging.
 The SEM micrographs are shown in Figure 2.
 It is evident that the surfaces with higher roughness values had more bacterial attachment when compared to the smooth surfaces.
+Different magnifications were used to capture the different scales of bacterial colonization with SEM.
+The relationship between the surface and the aggregates could not be visualized if a higher magnification was used as the background surface could not be seen.
+In contrast, the coccal form could not be seen if we used the lower magnification for the sparse covering of cells.